-We—the company’s Co-Artistic Directors—have been thinking of how to start and shape a fellowship program for some time.
-We’re excited to launch our pilot program—a year-long paid opportunity that will support dance artists as they pursue their own journeys and goals (artistic, administrative, activist, and any permutation in between) by expanding resources, emphasizing relationship building, and providing a mindful structure for explorations and discovery.
+We’re excited to launch our 2021/2022 pilot program —a year-long paid opportunity supporting dance artists as they pursue their own journeys and goals (artistic, administrative, activist, and any permutation in between) by expanding resources, emphasizing relationship building, and providing a mindful structure for explorations and discovery.

 - Each Fellow will receive a $4,000 honorarium to participate in the program and support their art-making as they see fit.

 - Each experience in the program will be designed by the Fellow to serve their specific needs, with the support of our team at RAWdance.
 Communications and engagements will be a mix of in-person and virtual.

 - We will serve as facilitators/connectors along with RAWdance’s extended family/network of collaborators, advisors, donors, dancers etc.

 - The company will hold space for the cohort to connect and grow in relationship to one another.

 - Fellows will be encouraged to outline specific objectives (that can evolve as the year goes on) to guide their individual fellowship experience.

 - RAWdance commits to creating a mindful container for Fellows to work within that will incorporate collaborative pathways to share space and feedback, including co-creating a community agreement and inviting guest BIPOC arts leaders to engage with the program throughout the experience.